Home

 - At the end of the month (after all this) we owed them $29,160.

-If you are not familiar with constructing a T-account to get a missing or balancing figure, you can also put the above things in an equation:
+Now if you're not familiar with constructing a T-account to get a missing or balancing figure, you can also put the above items in the form of an equation:

 Closing balance creditors control = Opening balance creditors control + Credit Purchases - Payments to Creditors